zucchero-sintattico/piper-kt/resources/report/docs/06-deployment/06-deploy.md

 Helm is a package manager for Kubernetes that allows the definition of complex applications using a templating system.
 This the installation of multiple components that share the same configuration with different values.

+### Quality Attributes Ensured by Kubernetes

+Several key quality attributes essential for robust, scalable, and manageable applications are guaranteed by Kubernetes.

+#### Scalability

+Kubernetes has a number of mechanisms to ensure high availability and resilience:

+- Pod Restart: It maintains the availability of failed containers by automatically restarting them.

+- ReplicaSets: A specified number of pod replicas are always kept up.

+- Node Health Monitoring: This monitors node health and reschedules pods from failed nodes to healthy ones.

+#### Resource Efficiency

+Kubernetes intelligently schedules and manages resources so as to minimize resource wastage.
+Resource Requests and Limits: Containers can have minimum (‘requests’) values below which they will not operate functionally or maximums (‘limits’) above which they will be forced to abort.

 ### Launch the Deployment

 1. Clone the repository with the command